thomasb454/Crescent/README.md

-# Gladiator
+# Crescent

 This plugin aims to eradicate cheating from servers by making cheating not significantly advantageous enough for players.

-Gladiator is still under development but hopes to be ready for use soon.
+Crescent is still under development but hopes to be ready for use soon.

 Thank you for showing interest in the project! :)